Blood Sugar’s Hidden Aging Effects: From Wrinkles To Weakness

 1. Systemic Inflammation:

-• High blood sugar keeps the body in chronic low-grade inflammation, accelerating cellular aging and damaging tissues over time.
+• High blood sugar keeps the body in chronic low-grade inflammation, accelerating cellular aging and damaging tissues.

 2. Impaired Circulation: